 Source: SAAB RDS

-Meeting today's electrical energy concerns requires rethinking how we power our grids.
+Meeting today's electrical energy concerns requires rethinking how we develop and utilise our grids.
 It’s not enough to just replace obsolete infrastructure; it’s also necessary to integrate clever, creative technology that might help renewable energy grow.

 Here's how we're getting it done: